 Gather and prepare six ingredients and throw it all in a big salad bowl for a one-dish meal that is filling because it has 2 cups of shredded rotisserie chicken in it, plus nutty, rich tahini dressing, made from sesame seed paste, garlic, and lemon juice.
 You might be able to do it all in under 15 minutes.
 Get our Chicken and Greens Salad with Tahini Dressing recipe.

-Traditional pho takes several hours to summer, but here, all you need is half cup of shredded rotisserie chicken, some noodles, vegetables, and broth to get this meal on the table in 15 minutes.
+Traditional pho takes several hours to simmer, but here, all you need is half cup of shredded rotisserie chicken, some noodles, vegetables, and broth to get this meal on the table in 15 minutes.
 Or if you cut a little slowly, 20-ish minutes.
 Get our Easy Chicken Pho recipe.
 (And if you’re a purist who can’t bring yourself to call it pho, just call it chicken noodle soup.)

 This comfort-food dish is perfect in the winter or fall.
 Make some creamed chicken with three cups of cooked chicken pulled off your rotisserie bird, and then add the vegetables, herbs and either a store-bought puff pastry or pie crust top layer.
 Get our Chicken Pot Pie recipe.